Last Updated: July 21, 2023

 Remdesivir is a nucleotide prodrug of an adenosine analog.
 It binds to the viral RNA-dependent RNA polymerase and inhibits viral replication by terminating RNA transcription prematurely.
 Remdesivir has demonstrated in vitro and in vivo activity against SARS-CoV-2.1

 Intravenous remdesivir is approved by the Food and Drug Administration (FDA) for the treatment of COVID-19 in adults and pediatric patients aged ≥28 days and weighing ≥3 kg.
 In nonhospitalized patients with mild to moderate COVID-19 who are at high risk of progressing to severe disease, remdesivir should be started within 7 days of symptom onset and administered for 3 days.
-Hospitalized patients should receive remdesivir for 5 days or until hospital discharge, whichever comes first.6 See Table 4e for more information.
+Hospitalized patients should receive remdesivir for 5 days or until hospital discharge, whichever comes first.2 The FDA prescribing information for remdesivir indicates that if a patient does not clinically improve, clinicians may extend the treatment course for up to 5 additional days (for a total duration of 10 days).
+See Table 4e for more information.